East Garden City, New York: Demographics

 As of the census of 2010, there were 6,208 people living in the then-CDP.
 There were 1,341 housing units.
 The racial makeup of the CDP was 67.3% Non-Hispanic White, 16.7% African American, 0.1% Native American, 4.4% Asian, 0.0% Pacific Islander, 9.0% Hispanic, and 3.0% from two or more races.

 Controversy & absorption

-In 2015, there were disputes between Uniondale and East Garden City about the latter's existence.
+In 2015, there were disputes between Uniondale and East Garden City about the latter's existence as a Census-designated place.

 According to the Long Island Press, "They [civic leaders from Uniondale] argue that planners and developers concocted the name to distance prime real estate north of Hempstead Turnpike from the racially diverse neighborhood on the south side.
 Lawmakers back Uniondale’s cause, but wiping East Garden City off the map is easier said than done.
 At stake is what to call the heart of the area also known as the Nassau Hub—home to almost half the county’s economic activity and Nassau Veterans Memorial Coliseum."

 Newsday later notes, "In May [2015], the controversy led to a meeting involving then-Town Supervisor Kate Murray, Rep. Kathleen Rice (D-Garden City) and federal census officials, who, while agreeing to drop the name, indicated it might take 18 months to become official."

+In popular culture

+East Garden City has been the filming location for – or otherwise been the setting for scenes in – various films.
+Some of the scenes in The Spirit of St. Louis (1957) were set at Roosevelt Field, located within the hamlet.
+A film studio located on the former airport's grounds was later used as the production location for Santa Claus Conquers the Martians (1964).

+Additionally, scenes for The Godfather (1972) were filmed on the campus of Nassau Community Colleges, utilizing the Mitchel Air Force Base's former runways.